gitnickg/notes-bitcoin/README.md

-# Bitcoin & Money
+# bitcoin & Money
-The following is a collection of notes and learnings that helped me understand Bitcoin & money.
+The following is a collection of notes and learnings that helped me understand money & bitcoin.
 I hope it helps you too :)

 <p align="center"><img src="https://github.com/nickg902/notes-bitcoin/blob/main/resources-pictures/hayek.PNG" /></p>